 A visit to Newton Winery was a must on our visit to Napa Valley.
 They produce wines we’ve only enjoyed out and about, but never at their winery so this trip we made it priority.

-Our second day in the Napa Valley began with a tour at Newton Winery.
 I had not realized just how far up Spring Mountain Newton was when I booked the 11am Newton Winery tour, thus we were late.
-However, of the six couples who were also in the group, we were the second to arrive, thus we were early.
 Apparently everyone made the same mistake.
+Of the six couples who were also in the group, we were the second to arrive, thus we were early.
 Frankly, it’s not that the road was so long, it’s that the road is COVERED in potholes so we had to drive very slowly as to avoid bottoming out.
 We knew we were close when we passed an old, large Red English looking telephone booth.

 Newton sits atop Spring Mountain.
 To be exact it’s 500 to 1,600 feet above sea level.
 That doesn’t mean a lot to a Colorado girl since we’re a Mile High but, for the vine it means they have to struggle to survive.
 The result, grapes that are rich and abundant in flavor, but smaller yields.
 This explains why Newton only produces smaller quantities.

-After we left the caves we went back into the tasting room where the group was seated at a large table, facing one another.This was nice as you could then get to chat with the other people on the tour.
-Our guide nicely paired the wine with small tappas that helped enhance the flavor of the wines.
+After we left the caves we went back into the tasting room where the group was seated at a large, elegant table.
+The tour included a wine and tappas pairing, that enhanced the flavor of the wines.
 While we tasted a variety of wines my favorites where the cab’s, of course.
-Although I was really impressed with all of them and really enjoyed The Puzzle.
+Although I was really impressed with all of them and discovered one of my new favorites – The Puzzle.